TheFenrisLycaon/Dimension/README.md

 ## How to contribute

-If you spot any bugs, please use [Issue Tracker](https://github.com/your-identity/hugo-theme-dimension/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/your-identity/hugo-theme-dimension/pulls).
+If you spot any bugs, please use [Issue Tracker](https://github.com/TheFenrisLycaon/Dimension/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/TheFenrisLycaon/Dimension/pulls).

-## License

-Copyright © 2020 Davide Asnaghi

-The theme is released under the CC BY 3.0 License.
-Check the [original theme license](https://github.com/your-identity/hugo-theme-dimension/blob/master/LICENSE.md) for additional licensing information.